satomm1/robot_new_objects/README.md

 ```
 unzip <filename>.zip
 ```
-Make sure the data is in the correct location:
+Make sure the data is in the correct location (`mv val2017 images && mv train2017 images`):
 ```
 coco/
 ├── 2017